HAEdwin/homeassistant-entity_ghost/README.md

 ## Features

-During installation you can choose transmitter mode or receiver mode.
+During installation you can choose broadcaster mode or receiver mode.

 ### Broadcaster Mode
 - **Entity Selection**: Choose specific entities to broadcast